endymion1818/team-documentation/sitehealthchecklist.md

 - Viewport is set

 ### 2. Goal Completion
 The purpose of a website is to help visitors to reach a goal you have set.
 It could be to purchase an item, to contact you, or to become a member.
-A website can have several goals. we have anticipated the goals below from a users' standpoint.
+A website can have several goals. we have anticipated the goals below from a potential customer's standpoint.

 #### As a potential customer I want to contact you quickly